 Another noteworthy feature of human resource distribution in Belarus is the large number of narrow specialists and the fragmentation of specialist care.
 The number of specialists has been growing consistently since 1990, with a tendency towards further fragmentation.
-The country inherited a system of polyclinics with a dual level of narrow specialists, which are further split within the mainstream specialties into adult and paediatric narrow specialists.
+The country inherited a system of polyclinics with a dual level of narrow specialists, which are further split within the mainstream specialities into adult and paediatric narrow specialists.
 As a rule, there is a difference in training, qualification and equipment used by the main categories of narrow specialists working in polyclinics and the same type of specialists working in hospital settings.
-The narrow specialists working in the polyclinics (surgeons, ear, nose and throat (ENT) specialists, optometrists/ophthalmologists, neurologists, dermatologists, cardiologists, endocrinologists) require only the minimal 4-month extra retraining course for initial specialization.
+The narrow specialists, optometrists/ ophthalmologists, neurologists, dermatologists, cardiologists, endocrinologists) require only the minimal 4-month extra retraining course for initial specialization.
 The same narrow specialists working in the hospital setting have completed the extended minimum 2-year clinical training (ordinatura) (see below).